 On Sunday, November 18, the NCL-Norwegian Cruise Line's vessel could not continue with her 10-day itinerary in the Caribbean, which started on November 16 from Miami Florida, due to a "mechanical problem" that has not been specified.
 The ship was not able to head to St Thomas USVI.

 Norwegian Jade was transferred from Dock 3 of Old San Juan to the Pan American dock so that the passengers can disembark.

 The captain, Frank Juliussen, notified the travelers in a letter that Norwegian Jade had suffered a mechanical problem which would prevent them from navigating the scheduled itinerary.

 Thus, Norwegian Jade will have to remain in San Juan until Tuesday, November 20, to undergo the needed repairs.

-Finally, Norwegian stated that it was reimbursing cruise rates and would grant a future cruise credit based upon the cruise fare paid.
+Finally, NCL stated that it was reimbursing cruise rates and would grant a future cruise credit based upon the cruise fare paid.

-For other Norwegian Jade accidents and incidents see at the ship's CruiseMinus page.
+For other Norwegian Jade accidents and incidents see the ship's CruiseMinus page.